Home | Boat Galleries | Work & Maintenance Boats

 DREDGING & LIFTING

 Regrettably rarely used now, but ITCHEN was one of the most efficient piling boats I ever saw - or rather heard!
 As I approached Fazeley many years ago, for over an hour I could hear this boat working - driving 2m trenching sheets along the bank at the rate of one every 10 minutes.
-Something I have never witnessed since - except possibly amongs the fitter gangs of voluntary groups such as WRG!
+Something I have never witnessed at such speed since - except possibly among the fitter gangs of voluntary groups such as WRG!

 Although this was on the Isle of Man, it is typical of the many 'RB' (Ruston Bucyrus) excavators which were once used extensively on the UK mainland by British Waterways and river authorities.